- About Us

 You are also expected to acquaint yourselves with the recommendations, rules, and cultural expectations outlined in the Varanasi Student Handbook prior to departure.

-Additional forms you will be asked to sign at orientation are the Academic Policies Contract and Student Behavior Contract.
+All students are asekd to sign the Academic Policies Contract and Student Behavior Contract at orientation.
 Please also be sure to familiarize yourself with possible Disciplinary Sanctions following from a breach of these expectations.

 Students are responsible for booking their own airline tickets to India.
 See "Program Calendar" for arrival and departure dates.
 Only these dates should be used when making any travel plans and it is mandatory for all students to attend their in-country Alliance orientation at the beginning of the program.